 uncoated = 270%.

-- Picture files must be in .eps or .tiff formats.
+- Picture files can be in TIFF, JPEG (max quality), PSD or EPS format.

 - For a good printing result, picture resolution at scanning must be 300 dpi.